Configure and use Sorts on your own | Fluid Attacks Help

 sorts [OPTIONS] REPOSITORY_PATH

-The options available in the interface allow you to use Sorts for analyzing repositories or commits and customize the type of output you want.
+The available options allow you to analyze repositories or commits and customize the output format.

 Repo mode